muvox-io/euphonium/docs/technical/dev-environment.md

 both can be installed with a package manager.

 #### ESP32-Specific dependencies

-- `esp-idf` in version `4.4-rc1`.
+- `esp-idf` in version `4.4.1`.
 Please follow [Espressif's guide](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#get-started-get-prerequisites).

+As an alternative you can install VSCode (https://code.visualstudio.com/) and open the euphonium folder.
+VSCode should recommend the following extensions to you:
+- "espressif.esp-idf-extension"
+- "platformio.platformio-ide" (optional)
+- "berry.berry" (optional)

+In this case the installation of ESP-IDF is managed by vscode.
+If the extensions are installed you can open the ESP-IDF terminal (`STRG + E` followed by `T`) and continue building as described below.

 ### Building and installing the project - Desktop